AEmotionStudio/ComfyUI-MagnifyGlass/README.md

 ## 🚀 Usage

 1.  **Activation**:
-    - By default, press and hold `Alt + X` to activate the magnifying glass.
+    - By default, press `X` to activate the magnifying glass.
 If "Always Active Mode" is enabled, this combination toggles the magnifier on or off.
     - The activation key and whether `Alt/Option` is required can be changed in the settings.
 2.  **Using the Magnifier**:
     - While active, move your mouse over the ComfyUI canvas to see the magnified view.